wangchning/vocabulary/Vocabulary.md

 - Cold drinks are in demand in the summer.
 - Cold weather demands warm coats and boots.

+### deviation &emsp; /'diːvɪeɪʃən/
+Anything that varies from the accepted norm or standard is called a deviation.
+It is common in math and science, but it can refer to anything that differs from the expected.

+Deviation in nature is an important part of evolution.

+People are naturally given to change, so there are deviations in critical thought as well as in math and science.
+Those deviations often account for the creativity that gives rise to new ideas, or theories, or even musical styles.

+- Thus nature gives the hint, man acts upon it, and by the law of inheritance exaggerates the deviation.

 ### disguise
 - He disguised himself by wearing a false beard.
 - He put on a large hat and glasses as a disguise and hope no one would recognize him.

+### dispensable
+Something that's dispensable isn't necessary--you don't really need it.
+Your vintage typewriter is cool, but it's also dispensable, since you can type and print with your laptop.

 ### dual
 - Everything he says has a dual meaning.